paro-paro/eslint-config/README.md

 * [eslint-config-flat-gitignore](https://github.com/antfu/eslint-config-flat-gitignore) package is supported through the `gitignore` option.

 * To enable type aware linting use the `tsOptions` object.
 The preset does not include any of these rules by default.
-Check [docs](https://typescript-eslint.io/linting/typed-linting/) for details and caveats.
+Check [docs](https://typescript-eslint.io/linting/typed-linting/) for details.

 * Customize quotes, semi and indentation using the `stylisticOptions` object.